SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### Doing SSR only for certain pages

 If you want to perform SSR only for certain pages (i.e. routes), you achieve so by following the same principle as above - providing a custom `renderingStrategyResolver` function which can inspect the requested URL and return an appropriate rendering strategy.

+### Rendering of ${URL} was not able to complete.
+This might cause memory leaks!

+`Rendering of ${URL} was not able to complete.
+This might cause memory leaks!` message appears if you have the `maxRenderTime` option enabled, and it means a render is hanging and it might or might not complete at some point in the future.
+Unfortunately, currently we are _not_ able to release the taken resources from [`@angular/universal`](https://github.com/angular/universal/), which will likely lead to memory overflow at some point.
+What you can do about this message:

+- maybe it will complete at some point in the future.
+You can look for `Rendering of ${URL} completed after the specified maxRenderTime, therefore it was ignored.`.
+NOTE - if using Spartacus less than 4.2 you will have to enable `debug` flag to see this message.
+- The OCC API is slow to respond.
+If using a CDN in front of the API, please check if the CDN has some kind of a rate limiter enabled for the SSR servers, or maybe it even completely blocked the SSR server's IP addresses (for more, see [this](#SSR-shows-only-a-global-error-message))